jayadev133/Windows-basic-commands-batchscript/README.md

 Execute the necessary commands/batch file for the desired output.
 ##PROGRAM:
 ```
-DEVELOPED BY:P.ADITYA NAGA SAI
+DEVELOPED BY: JAYADEV PALLINTI
-REGISTER BY:212223110036
+REGISTER NO:212223240058
 ```

 # WINDOWS COMMANDS: